Player and Parent

 4.)
 If you order the wrong size jersey or item that has already been printed there is no refund.

 **Refunds can only be given on funds that have been paid in a personal check by each family--fundraised or donated money cannot and will not be refunded but it can be used to off-set travel hotel expenses.
-If you decide to leave the team or are not asked back to the team, all fundraised money remaining will forfeited to Invaders Baseball and will be distributed to the current team of the player.
+If you decide to leave the team or are not asked back to the team, all fundraised money remaining will forfeited to Invaders Baseball and will be distributed across the organizational team expenses.

 Events and Practices:

 1.)
 We will attempt to play in all scheduled tournaments for that season, if we get rain or cancelled due to enrollment issues, we will try to move them to a different date.
 If we are unable to do so because of conflicts, event offerings or not having enough people to play that weekend, there will be no refund.
 For the most part our events are scheduled and posted (or at least the weekends we will be playing) roughly 3-6 months in advance.
 In order to play on the dates scheduled months in advance of event announcements (in order for families to set travel calendars) there may be an instance in which a "2-day" event is rescheduled to a "1-day event"- monthly payments will not be prorated due to this type of event change.

 2.)
 The scheduled tournament dates are subject to change so please be available as if you cannot attend there will be no refund.